AnthroTox: Antropology of Toxicity

 Human-made toxic threats have become a central theme in Social Anthropology.
 At SAI, we approach toxicity from various perspectives to rethink our ways of knowing, writing, and doing anthropology.

 Waste from coal mining in Ny-Ålesund, Svalbard.
 Foto: Paul Wenzel Geissler

 The focus on human-made toxic threats reflects wider societal concerns with environmental pollution; it also recombines fundamental anthropological concerns: from ethics and political economy to landscape and nature, food and consumption to science and technology, kinship and gender to history and temporality - to name a few.

-At Department of Social Anthropology, we come to toxicity from perspectives as diverse as nature conservation and political ecology, environmental history and postcolonial Science and Technology Studies (STS), inter-species ethnography and studies of resource extraction and industrial agriculture.
+At the Department of Social Anthropology, we approach toxicity from perspectives as diverse as conservation and political ecology, environmental history and postcolonial Science and Technology Studies (STS), inter-species ethnography and studies of resource extraction and industrial agriculture.
 Our PhD students, including those of the AnthroTox convergence environment, work on origins, distribution, effects, monitoring and regulation of toxic substances, globally.